markisoke/discord-movie-guesser/README.md

 ## Round Recap

-At the end of every round — whether solved, timed out, skipped, or admin-ended — the bot posts a recap embed showing the movie title, who guessed it, which screenshot it was solved on, points awarded, and total guesses made, followed by all available screenshots.
+At the end of every round — whether solved, timed out, skipped, or admin-ended — the bot posts a recap embed showing:
+- The movie title and who guessed it (or a random funny message if nobody did)
+- Which screenshot it was solved on and points awarded
+- Total guesses made
+- Up to `MAX_WRONG_GUESSES_SHOWN` unique players who guessed incorrectly
+- All available screenshots

-If nobody guessed the movie, one of 22 randomly chosen funny messages is posted instead of a plain "nobody guessed it" line.
+If nobody guessed the movie, one of 22 randomly chosen funny messages is shown and the setter earns +1 point.

 ---